bowang918/extjs5/README.md

 extjs5
 ======

-It's a starter project using extjs5.0 , servlet 3.0
+It contains some example starter project that using extjs5.0 builed without SenchaCMD